-The simple answer is, yes.
+The simple answer is yes.
 Every single component of yoga is a pillar of stress relief, looking at everything from the physiological movements all the way through to the psychological benefits that it offers.
 When you break it down further, these are the things that carry the most weight:

 One of the biggest benefits that yoga has to offer you is how it encourages mindfulness.
 Mindfulness is a great way to learn how to centre yourself and really be present in the moment, without worrying about the past or the future, and just being mindful of where you are there and then.
-Mindfulness is one of the best ways to help relieve stress as it helps put things into perspective.
+Mindfulness is one of the best ways to help relieve stress, as it helps put things into perspective.
 This way, you can take the time to just gather yourself and realise what you need to do at that moment.
-It’s a form of meditative exercise, and it’s renowned for being useful in managing mental wellbeing.
+It’s a form of meditative exercise, and it’s renowned for being useful in managing mental well-being.

 It may seem obvious, but yoga is very centred on breathing.
-Whether you’re stressed about something that happened 10 minutes ago, or you’re worried about something a year away, just taking time to focus on your breathing is an excellent way to control your nerves.
+Whether you’re stressed about something that happened 10 minutes ago or you’re worried about something a year away, just taking time to focus on your breathing is an excellent way to control your nerves.
 Again, the emphasis here is on helping you find what you need right there and then.
-Irrational breathing can result in a range of problems like panic attacks and increased anxiety or stress, so focussing on breathing and breathing alone is a great way to manage yourself and your stress.
+Irrational breathing can result in a range of problems like panic attacks and increased anxiety or stress, so focusing on breathing and breathing alone is a great way to manage yourself and your stress.

 At the end of the day, yoga is still exercise.
 You are moving and holding different areas of your body, and it’s actually a great workout.
 You’re pushing your muscles where they need to be pushed and building up your strength while you do it.
 That’s great!
-The amazing thing about exercise including yoga for stress relief is that you get a rush of endorphins, which is one of the biggest mental benefits.
+The amazing thing about exercise, including yoga for stress relief, is that you get a rush of endorphins, which is one of the biggest mental benefits.
 That’s an incredible way to relieve some tensions and help you perk up and feel good!

-Overall, these points are the big players in what makes yoga so useful at helping to deal with stress.
-It helps you to not only be a happier version of yourself, but a healthier one too.
+Overall, these points are the big players in what makes yoga so useful in helping to deal with stress.
+It helps you to not only be a happier version of yourself but a healthier one too.
 Even just 10 minutes a day can make a world of difference and help you keep things calm and in perspective without life running away with you.
 Do what you enjoy, and the stress should drop.
 Just remember that stress is a natural part of life, and don’t stress about being stressed!